-DFO confirms there have been no relevant changes to legislation or regulation that would materially affect the assessment or MSC certification of this fishery.
+DFO confirms there have been no relevant changes to legislation or regulation that would materially affect the assessment or MSC certification of this fishery, since the fishery was first certified in 2011.

 Any relevant changes to management regime.

 DFO confirms there have been no relevant changes to the management regime that would materially affect the assessment or MSC certification of this fishery.